-The truth is that for millennia individuals have struggled with infertility and looked to the world around them for answers and treatments.
+The truth is that for millennia individuals have struggled with infertility and they have looked to the world around them for answers and for treatments.
 Until very recently, the only options for treatments were those that nature provided.
-Let’s try and demystify some natural fertility boosters and remedies that have passed the test of time and see what use they may be.
+Let’s try and demystify some “natural-fertility-boosters” that have passed the test of time, and see if they are still of use to us now.

 Natural Fertility Aids

-Coenzyme Q10 (AKA CoQ10, ubiquinone, or ubidecarenone) is another supplement often used to boost lagging fertility.
-It helps the mitochondria (the powerhouse of the cell) in our bodies to process and recycle energy; this is especially important in the ovary since lagging energy is thought to be one of the reasons that “old eggs” don’t work as well as young eggs.
-It seems that CoQ10 may reduce ovarian aging and improve egg health by boosting mitochondrial strength.
-But remember: it can take up to 90 days for eggs to develop and so, if your doctor recommends supplemental CoQ10, it is important to give it up to 3 months to start working.
+Also know as CoQ10, ubiquinone, or ubidecarenon, this is another supplement often used to boost lagging fertility.
+It enhances the energy production of the mitochondria (the powerhouse of our cells) to process and recycle energy more efficiently.
+This is especially important in the ovary since low energy is thought to be one of the reasons that “old eggs” don’t work as well as young eggs.
+It seems that CoQ10 may reduce ovarian aging and improve egg health by improving mitochondrial strength.
+But remember: it can take up to 90 days for eggs to develop.
+So if your doctor recommends supplemental CoQ10, it is important to give it up to 3 months to start working.
 Great natural sources of CoQ10 are healthy fats such as olive oil and salmon, but it can also be found in chicken and soybeans.
 CoQ10 gets 5 stars on the GENESIS Fertility Scale. ⭐⭐⭐⭐⭐

 Considering natural fertility treatments?

-A lot of natural fertility treatments have survived to this day because they were based on keen insights and observation, but that does not mean that they are without risks.
+A lot of natural fertility treatments have survived to this day because they were based on keen insights and observation.
+But that does not mean that they are without risks.
 The most important thing to keep in mind is that any treatment that works will also have side effects.
 This is especially true with natural treatments since they may contain massive amounts of potent chemicals.
 It is always important to contact your care provider to make sure that these treatments are safe for you.

 Original post January 6, 2017